 Safe Routes to Schools Programs, Boston Public Schools: Safe Routes to School Boston is part of the national Safe Routes to School initiative to increase safety and promote walking and biking to school.
 Safe routes strategies and examples from Boston Public Schools are available.

-Massachusetts Safe Routes to School (SRTS), Massachusetts Department of Transportation: Massachusetts SRTS is a federally-funded initiative of the Massachusetts Department of Transportation (MassDOT).
+Massachusetts Safe Routes to School (SRTS), Massachusetts Department of Transportation: Massachusetts SRTS is a federally-funded initiative of the Massachusetts Department of Transportation.
 Safe Routes to School works with schools, communities, students, and families to increase biking and walking among elementary and middle school students in the Commonwealth.

 School Siting Guidelines, Environmental Protection Agency: A comprehensive publication on the process for making decisions, environmental factors to consider in the process, and how to conduct an environmental review of prospective school sites.
-The document covers how to meaningfully engage the community/public, including how to establish a school-siting committee, and how to develop a communication plan.
+The document covers how to meaningfully engage the community, including how to establish a school-siting committee and how to develop a communication plan.

 Policies, Forms, and Guidelines, Massachusetts School Building Authority: Provides guidance, financial support, and incentives on school siting, design, and construction.
-It emphasizes increased energy efficiencies, efficient transportation costs, lower water consumption, reduced use of materials, and quality indoor environments for educational settings.
+Guidelines emphasize increased energy efficiencies, efficient transportation costs, lower water consumption, reduced use of materials, and quality indoor environments for educational settings.

 Massachusetts Collaborative for High Performance Schools Criteria 2009: Strategies and tools for creating high performance green schools that save money for school districts through energy savings, and also improve the wellness of building occupants.